BraveGroup/SheetCopilot/README.md

 The ```task_sheets``` folder contains the 28 evaluation workbooks these tasks applied to.

-The ```task_sheet_answers_v1/v2``` folder contains the reference solutions of the tasks.
-Each solution consists of a reference workbook showing the expected outcome of the corresponding task instruction and a *.yaml file listing the necessary sheet states to compare.
-If the necessary states of the result matches any of the references, the result is seen as correct.
+The ```task_sheet_answers``` folder contains the reference solutions of the tasks.
+Each solution consists of a reference workbook showing the expected outcome of the corresponding task and a *.yaml file listing the necessary sheet states to compare.
+If the necessary states of the result matches one of the references, the result is seen as correct.
 (The v1 version is used in our paper while the v2 version contains more reference solutions collected after our paper was submitted)

-Each solution folder (e.g. ```1_BoomerangSales```) contains at least 1 references, whichi comprises a final spreadsheet (1_BoomerangSales_gt1.xlsx) and a checking list (1_BoomerangSales_gt1_check.yaml).
+Each solution folder (e.g. ```1_BoomerangSales```) contains at least 1 references, which comprises a final spreadsheet (1_BoomerangSales_gt1.xlsx) and a checking list (1_BoomerangSales_gt1_check.yaml).
 Different tasks needs differnt atomic actions so the checking lists are tailored to corresponding tasks.

-The ```dataset_20Samples.xlsx``` file lists the 20 selected tasks used to compare the LLMs in our experiments (Table 1).
+The ```dataset_20Samples.xlsx``` file lists the 20 selected tasks used to compare the representative LLMs in our experiments (Table 1).

-To dive deeper into the collection details, refer to this [tutorial](/dataset/collecting_scripts/)
+To dive deeper into the dataset collection details, refer to this [tutorial](/dataset/collecting_scripts/).

 # SheetCopilot Usage